 In 2014, it pivoted from media toward data-driven marketing intelligence with the launch of IT Deal Alert, which later became Priority Engine, its flagship purchase intent data product.
 Acquisitions of BrightTALK (B2B video and webinars) in 2020 and Enterprise Strategy Group (analyst research) in 2020 expanded the platform.

-TechTarget's core audience is the B2B technology vendor: product teams seeking market intelligence, marketing teams running demand generation and ABM programs, and sales teams prioritizing outbound accounts.
+TechTarget's core audience is the B2B technology vendor: marketing teams running demand generation and ABM programs, product teams seeking market intelligence, and sales teams prioritizing outbound accounts.

 TechTarget Pros & Cons